PolymerLabs/polymon/README.md

 And then open up a browser to [http://localhost:5000][2] and check it out!

+Finally, remember to:
-Remember to enable the Google sign-in method in the Firebase console section Authentication -> sign-in method.
+- enable the Google sign-in method in the Firebase console section Authentication -> sign-in method
+- get a [Google Maps API key][3] for your project

 ## Building and Deploying